prs513rosewood/uvw/README.md

 xx, yy = np.meshgrid(x, y, indexing='ij', sparse=True)
 r = np.sqrt(xx**2 + yy**2)
 data = np.exp(-r**2)

+# Indicating rank info with a cell array
-proc = np.ones_like(r) * rank
+proc = np.ones((x.size-1, y.size-1)) * rank

 with PRectilinearGrid('pgrid.pvtr', (x, y), offsets[rank]) as rect:
     rect.addPointData(DataArray(data, range(2), 'gaussian'))
-    rect.addPointData(DataArray(proc, range(2), 'proc'))
+    rect.addCellData(DataArray(proc, range(2), 'proc'))
 ```

-As you can see, the using `PRectilinearGrid` feels just like using `RectilinearGrid`, except that you need to supply the position of the local grid in the global grid numbering (the `offsets[rank]` in the above example).
-Note that RecilinearGrid VTK files need an overlap in data, hence why the global grid size ends up being `(2*N-1, 2*N-1)`.
-If you forget that overlap, Paraview (or another VTK-based software) may complain that some extents in the global grid are missing data.
+As you can see, using `PRectilinearGrid` feels just like using `RectilinearGrid`, except that you need to supply the position of the local grid in the global grid numbering (the `offsets[rank]` in the above example).
+Note that RecilinearGrid VTK files need an overlap in point data, hence why the global grid size ends up being `(2*N-1, 2*N-1)`.
+If you forget that overlap, Paraview (or another VTK-based software) may complain that some parts in the global grid (aka "extents" in VTK) are missing data.

 ## List of features